rks101/eglinux/README.md

 ```
 Q. Why do you recommend `ls -lrt` over `ls`?
 A. Remember what we discussed about the Linux command.
 > Command has got a name, options, and arguments!

-ls -lrt <dir> explains that, and for output difference, type the following in bash and see for yourself.
+ls -lrt <dir> explains that about the command, and for the output difference, type the following in bash and see for yourself.
 ```
 $ diff <(ls) <(ls -lrt)
 ```